 Setting up Application Server communication in Tcl

-Creating a socket on localhost port 51234:
+First create a socket connected to localhost on port 51234:

 % set so [socket localhost 51234]